We’re all about Austin

 Employees & Benefits

 The Continental Automotive Group’s outstanding employees are a great source of pride for the organization.
 Mr. Hardeman has always taken seriously his role in providing employees with the tools and benefits they need to stay happy and productive.
-Today these contributions by the company take the form of 100% company paid health insurance, full dental coverage, as of 1984 – 401K matching, and other key benefits.
+Today these contributions by the company take the form of 100% company-paid health insurance, full dental coverage, as of 1984 – 401K matching, and other key benefits.
 An additional employee benefit is the annual Christmas bonus that began around 1980 when Mr. Hardeman saw a newspaper article describing how the average family does not finish paying for Christmas until the following May.
 He then decided to implement a comprehensive bonus system for every employee, based on the number of months that the employee has been with the company, to make it easier for everyone to budget for Christmas.